bachman-dev/eslint-config/src/rules/README.md

 ## TypeScript ESLint Extensions

 These rules are ESLint rule extensions provided by typescript-eslint, so they will work properly with TypeScript files.
-You'll see some core ESLint rules disabled here if they were enabled in its "recommended" config, alongside the enabled extension rules.
+We disable any core ESLint rules that are extended here.

 ### [🔲 no-unused-vars](https://eslint.org/docs/latest/rules/no-unused-vars)